Contact Lens Care

 4. Your glasses are pinching your nose or are sitting too high/low

-Nose pads or nose pieces are a common feature on glasses, they are designed for added comfort, but as they are adjustable, over time, can move out of place.
+Nose pads or nose pieces are a common feature on glasses, they are designed for added comfort.
+As nose pads are adjustable, over time, they can move out of place.
 If your nose pads are out of place, simply tilt them back into a position that sits most comfortably on your nose, they should slip back into position when you move them.

 If your glasses are pinching the nose - push the nose pads away from your nose until they feel comfortable.